haven1network/haven1-validator-docs/ACTIVITIES.md

   - `blockNumber` from which to fork in hexadecimal format

 1. Disconnect your validator from the other nodes in the network.
-2. Conenct to the validator node:
+2. Connect to the validator node:

     ```bash
     docker compose exec -it node geth attach /data/geth.ipc